 ‘Sextortion’ is where scammers say they have hacked your device and now have intimate photos of you that they will distribute if you don’t pay them.
 The number one piece of advice in response to this is that you should never pay the scammers.
 You can read more about it here.

 There are also a number other common scams that you can familiarise yourself with here.
 The more you know about what’s out there, the better equipped you will be to spot it if someone is trying to scam you.

-Please note: Speak Up is not an emergency or critical response service, and reports, emails and voicemails are not reviewed outside of operating hours.
+Please note: Safer Community is not an emergency or critical response service, and reports, emails and voicemails are not reviewed outside of operating hours.